-The B.V of asset can be accessed on the balance sheet of the business.
+The B.V of assets can be accessed on the balance sheet of the business.
 It can be described as the net asset cost when accumulated depreciation is deducted from the total fixed asset cost.
-It is also determined as the difference between the total assets and intangible assets such as goodwill, patents, and other liabilities.
+It is also determined as the difference between total and intangible assets such as goodwill, patents, and other liabilities.

-Normally book value has two broad applications.
+Typically book value has two broad applications.
 In the event of liquidation, let the shareholders know how much they would be entitled to get.
-It helps the business to perform a comparative analysis between the market value of the asset and the B.V of asset.
-By doing such an analysis, the analyst can determine whether the asset is under-priced or overpriced.
+It helps the business perform a comparative analysis between the asset’s market value and the B.V of the asset.
+By doing such an analysis, the analyst can determine whether the asset is underpriced or overpriced.

 Formula for Book Value of Asset

-The B.V of asset is determined as shown below: –
+The B.V of the asset is determined as shown below: –

 Book Value of the Asset = Original Cost of Asset – Depreciation – Impairment Cost in Line with the Asset